 AIP Agents are interactive assistants equipped with enterprise-specific information and tools.

 System prompts are instructions for a large language model (LLM), written in natural language.
-Start with the most important information, such as an overview of the task, followed by the necessary data and guidance on using parameters and tools.
+Start with the most important information, such as an overview of the task, followed by the necessary data and guidance on using the application state and tools.
 Remember, an LLM only has access to the information you specifically provide.

 Prompting strategy refers to how prompts are composed to guide the LLM effectively.
 A prompting strategy involves structuring prompts to achieve the desired outcomes, whether through single completion or more complex, iterative processes.